What factors lead individuals in volatile environments to form social ties across ethnic divisions?

 While our investigations are still in the initial stages, our findings hint at the role ethnically mixed neighborhoods may play in facilitating interethnic ties and promoting coexistence.

-Research on this project was completed by Matthew Simonson, Ph.D. student in the Network Science Institute and NULab Fellow alumnus.
+Matthew Simonson, PhD Student, Network Science Institute and NULab Fellow alumnus